numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

    *second* testbed has been defined.
 The two testbeds can be approached *a priori* with different parameter settings or different algorithms.

-.. # [Auger:2005a] A Auger and N Hansen.
-A restart CMA evolution strategy with increasing population size.
-In *Proceedings of the IEEE Congress on Evolutionary Computation (CEC 2005)*, pages 1769–1776.
-IEEE Press, 2005.

-.. # [Auger:2005a] A Auger and N Hansen.
+.. .. # [Auger:2005a] A Auger and N Hansen.
 A restart CMA evolution strategy with increasing population size.
 In *Proceedings of the IEEE Congress on Evolutionary Computation (CEC 2005)*, pages 1769–1776.
 IEEE Press, 2005.